Create a free online store with Square

 In many states, such as NSW, VIC, QLD and ACT, it is also mandatory to have at least one trained Food Safety Supervisor working for your business.
-You can receive training and certification as a Food Safety Supervisor online or through a Registered Training Organisation.
+You can receive training and certification as a Food Safety Supervisor online or through a registered training organisation (RTO).

 To operate the business efficiently, you may also consider software for managing tasks such as:

 To register your company, you have to pick the type of business you're operating.
-The most common business structures in Australia are Sole Trader, Partnership and Company (Public or Proprietary).
+The three most common business structures in Australia each have different levels of control, costs and tax implications: